strimzi/strimzi.github.io/_posts/2019-05-23-accessing-kafka-part-5.md

     # ...
 ```

-Using Ingress in your clients is very similar to openShift Routes.
+Using Ingress in your clients is very similar to OpenShift Routes.
 Since it always uses TLS Encryption, you have to first download the server certificate (replace `my-cluster` with the name of your cluster):

 ```
-oc extract secret/my-cluster-cluster-ca-cert --keys=ca.crt --to=- > ca.crt
+kubectl get secret cluster-name-cluster-ca-cert -o jsonpath='{.data.ca\.crt}' | base64 -d > ca.crt
 keytool -import -trustcacerts -alias root -file ca.crt -keystore truststore.jks -storepass password -noprompt
 ```